barsnadcat/hslab/README.md

 0 6 7 6 5 4 2 0

 Yes.
-There is a problem with previous generation as benchmark - process starts to wobble around optimum - random errors prevenst from futher increase in accuracy
+There is a problem with previous generation as benchmark - process starts to wobble around optimum - random errors prevenst from futher increase in accuracy.
+Fighting each other should reduce wobbling a lot.